NetLogo/Time-Extension/README.md

 ### User Defined Formatting

-Along with supporting three date formats, the time extension supports user-defined formatters for brevity and control.
-The format allows for reordering unique format characters, along with controlling how a unit is parsed.
+The time extension supports user-defined formatters for brevity and control.
+User defined formatters allow for reordering  format characters for units of time and using alternative delimiters from the defaults.

 ```
-M:YYYY:d
+M:yyyy:d
-MM/d/YYY HH:mm
+MM/d/yyyy HH:mm
 ```
 [back to top](#netlogo-time-extension)